Minimum number of edges that occur in odd cycles: Exact result for longer odd cycles

 We first consider the case when there are two vertices $u_1, u_2 \in C_A$ and an edge $\{x_1,x_2\} \in E(D)$ with $x_1 \in N_D(u_1)$ and $x_2 \in N_D(u_2)$.
 In other words, there is a $4$-vertex path with both of its endpoints in $C_A$.
 Let $W := N_A\left(\{u_1,u_2\}\right)$.
 Note that $|W|\ge2$ as otherwise $(C \cup W) \setminus \{u_1,u_2\}$ contradicts the minimality of $C$.
 Since any two vertices $w_1,w_2 \in A$ have more than $2n/7 - |B| > 4|B|/7$ common neighbors in $B$, we conclude that $|E(W,B)\setminus \cC_{2k+1}(G)| < 3|B|/7 < n/13$.
 Also, $\deg(w) \le |B| + |C| < n/5$ for any $w \in A$.
 It follows that the graph obtained from $G$ by removing the vertex-set $W$, adding $|W|-1$ new vertices fully connected to $D$, and adding a clone of a~vertex~$v$ from Claim~\ref{cl:c7+clone} yields a graph $G'$ with more than $n^2/4$ edges and $|E(G') \setminus \cC_{2k+1}(G')| > |E(G) \setminus \cC_{2k+1}(G)|$, a contradiction with Claim~\ref{cl:c7+duality}.

 For the rest of the proof, we may assume there is no $4$-vertex path with the endpoints in $C_A$.
+In particular, at most one vertex from $C_A$ can have $\Omega(\eps n)$ neighbors in $D$.
 Let us now focus on the edges between $C_A$ and $A$ that are not in $\cC_{2k+1}(G)$.
 Clearly, there are at most $|A|$ of them since any two edges $e_1,e_2 \in E(C_A,A)$ with $e_1 \cap e_2 \in A$ occur in $C_{2k+1}$.
 Now suppose there exist two vertices $u_1,u_2 \in C_A$ that both have less than $n/24$ neighbors in $D$.
-By Corollary~\ref{cor:c7+mindeg}, it follows that
+By Corollary~\ref{cor:c7+mindeg}, it follows that $|N_A(u_1) \cap N_A(u_2)| > |A|/3$.
+On the other hand, \hbox{$\deg(u_1) + \deg(u_2) < n/2$}.
+Therefore, replacing the vertices $u_1$ and $u_2$ with one new vertex adjacent to every vertex in $D$ and a clone of the vertex $v$ from Claim~\ref{cl:c7+clone} again yields a contradiction with Claim~\ref{cl:c7+duality}.